Funds Raised to Date

 A common and prevalent issue in each of our locations’ communities is homelessness and poverty.
 Estimating the exact number of homeless persons in Canada is a constant source of debate, but is generally estimated between 150-300,000 individuals in a given year.
 A literal approach might be to support one of the many amazing shelters and food banks in our areas, but in looking forward and helping to slow the rate of people ending up on our streets, a significant impact can be made to one of the root causes: literacy and education.

 63-90% of homeless youth did not complete high school, and nearly 40,000 Canadian students drop out every year.
 This limits their financial potential and ability to become strong members of the workforce.
 Dropping out of high school can cost provinces up to an estimated $20 million annually, with each individual dropout costing provincial governments an average $16,000.
-In creating a 'Graduation Nation’, we in turn have a population who are less reliable on social support services and are able to enjoy better health and employment prospects.
+In creating a 'Graduation Nation’, we in turn have a population who are less reliant on social support services and are able to enjoy better health and employment prospects.

 Pathways to Education Canada is a leading charitable organization breaking the cycle of poverty through education.